SatoshiUnit/ET_model/README.md

 ## Secondary Market
+There are several reasons why a secondary market should enter the ET design space:

-The textbook logic of resale is that, whenever there is an inefficient allocation in the primary market, resale markets increase welfare by restoring efficiency, that is, ensures the buyer who values the most is allocated the item.
+(a) The textbook logic of resale is that, whenever there is an inefficient allocation in the primary market, resale markets increase welfare by restoring efficiency, that is, ensures the buyer who values the most is allocated the item.
 However, in ET secondary markets where resale can be driven by arbitrage, primary  market buyers may engage in rent-seeling behaviour: a typical case is where brokers buy up Taylor Swift's tickets quickly once they are on sale.
 Resale, therefore, can stimulate inefficient behavour in the primary market, but promote efficient reallocations in the secondary.
 It suggests allowing for secondary ET sales may mitigate centralization effects in the primary as shown by existing studies (Burian, Crapis, and Saleh, 2024; Agentic simulations of ET market, EF, 2024).

+(b) Existing theory suggests auctions with resale distorts behavoiour in the primary auction.

 Should there be no ETs, the protocol distriutes a bundle of proposing, building, and validating rights to the (Beacon Chain) proposer by default.
 The PBS is a class of market mechanisms for the proposer to delegate the building right.